Updated for Tailwind CSS V4

 I veer away from CSS frameworks like Bootstrap because they result in sterilized designs.
-On a recent side project, I gave Tailwindcss a try and am now a believer.
-It strikes the perfect balance of design flexibility and rapid iteration.
+On a recent side project, I gave Tailwind CSS a try and am now a believer.
+“Rapidly build modern websites without ever leaving your HTML” makes a lot of sense to me.

 Approach